Airline passenger rights most travelers don’t know they have

 airline passenger rightsThere are only a handful of times that passengers get compensation or are allowed to change their plans without signficant penalties.
 Though airlines complain bitterly that they are overregulated, in reality, airlines are barely regulated regarding airline passenger rights.

-Here in the USA, when airlines are late and connections are lost, passengers are expected to keep a stiff upper lip and travel on.
-When bad weather disrupts schedules, passengers are left high and dry.
+Newspaper headlines are screaming that passenger-announced rights are back.
+When airlines are late and connections lost, passengers bear the delays.
+They are expected to keep a stiff upper lip.
+When bad weather disrupts schedules, passengers are left stranded.

 Here are the basic airline passenger rules of the road regarding compensation from airlines.
-Travelers United was at the forefront, working closely with the Department of Transportation (DOT) when the most recent changes in customer service were mandated and adjusted for inflation.
+Travelers United was at the forefront, working closely with the Department of Transportation (DOT) as the most recent customer service changes were mandated and adjusted for inflation.

 Note: These compensation levels differ between US domestic flights and international flights.